shorttompkins/jstdd_ato2015/slides/content.md

 * Describe a piece of code / functionality being tested --

-* Do some setup work before every test
+* Define setup work before and/or after every test
 --

 * It should do exactly what you expect (all possible scenarios!)